josephhilby/FreshlyGround/README.md

 The context free grammar (CFG) of this project is presented in Extended Backus–Naur Form (EBNF).
 It enables a top-down (recursive-descent) parser that runs in linear time.
 The pipeline:

-- Source code → `Lexer.java` → Array of Tokens
+- Source Code → `Lexer.java` → Array of Tokens
-- Tokens → `Parser.java` → Abstract Syntax Tree (AST)
+- Array of Tokens → `Parser.java` → Abstract Syntax Tree (AST)

 ### Lexical Tokens
 At the start of the pipeline is the lexer.
 This will take a source code file and lex it into an array of tokens following